HomelessPhD/BLM_0.2BTC/README.md

 ## P.S.
-Now (15/03/2021) i'm going to work on my PhD thesis, expecting to return (get back in working on BTC Puzzles) in one month (~15/04/2021).
 Thank you for spending time on my notes, i hope it was not totally useless and you've found something interesting.

 Any ideas\questions or propositions you may send to generalizatorSUB@gmail.com.